getporter/porter/docs/content/cli/bundles_inspect.md

 ```
       --cnab-file string   Path to the CNAB bundle.json file.
   -f, --file porter.yaml   Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
-  -h, --help               help for explain
+  -h, --help               help for inspect
   -o, --output string      Specify an output format.
 Allowed values: table, json, yaml (default "table")
   -t, --tag string         Use a bundle in an OCI registry specified by the given tag
 ```